emarsden/pgmacs/README.md

   example the list of defined procedures and functions is not properly populated.
 Lasted tested 2025-04 with version 25.1.

+- The [RisingWave](https://github.com/risingwavelabs/risingwave) event streaming database (Apache license) is mostly working.
+It does not support `GENERATED ALWAYS AS IDENTITY` or `SERIAL` columns, nor `VACUUM ANALYZE`.
+The database does not implement column renaming.
+Last tested 2025-04 with v2.3.1.

 - [QuestDB](https://questdb.io/) has very limited PostgreSQL support, and does not support the `integer` type for example.
 Last tested 2024-04 against version 8.3.3.